cultlead3r/cultlead3r/README.md

 I like chicken just as much as the next guy.
 I like chicken just as much as the next guy I like chicken just as much as the next guy I like chicken just as much as the next guy I like chicken just as much as the next guy I like chicken just as much as the next guy I like chicken just as much as the next guy

 I like chicken just as much as the next guy.
 I like chicken just as much as the next guy I like chicken just as much as the next guy I like chicken just as much as the next guy I like chicken just as much as the next guy I like chicken just as much as the next guy I like chicken just as much as the next guy

+I like chicken, and it's mostly because the other guy does too.
+- 🌱 I’m currently learning Rust and VueJS
+- 👯 I’m looking to collaborate on anything that's interesting
+- 🤔 I’m looking for help with Rust
+- 💬 Ask me about anything
+- 📫 How to reach me: [Discord](https://discord.gg/9qARaK6D)
+- 😄 Pronouns: He/Him
+- ⚡ Fun fact: I like chicken

 #### 📫 contact

 <p align="center">